PagerDuty/pdagent/README.md

 ### Build Tools

-To perform a complete automated build, you'll need to install Vagrant and Scons.
-See [Vagrant Setup](vagrant-setup.md) and [Scons Setup](scons-setup.md) for instructions.
+To perform a complete automated build, you'll need to install Docker and `make`.

 ### Running Unit Tests

 You can run the unit tests with the following command:

-`scons test-local`
+`make test`

-To run them without installing SCons, use the `run-tests.py` test runner, e.g.:
+To run them without using `make`, use the `run-tests.py` test runner, e.g.:

 `python run-tests.py unit_tests/test_*.py unit_tests/thirdparty/test_*.py`